thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Time series

-_Time series_ widget type displays historical values for the selected period of time, or the latest values in the certain time window (e.g., Timeseries Line Chart or Timeseries Bar Chart).
+The Time series widget type displays historical values for the selected period of time, or the latest values in the certain time window (e.g., Timeseries Line Chart or Timeseries Bar Chart).
-This widget types uses only the values of entity time series as a data source.
+This widget type uses only the values of entity time series as a data source.
 In order to specify the time frame of displayed values, _Timewindow_ settings are used.
 The timewindow can be specified on the dashboard page or in the widget details.
 It can be either _Realtime_ - the dynamically changed time frame for a certain latest interval, or _History_ - a fixed historical time frame.
 All these settings are part of Timeseries widget configuration.